microsoft/DevAppsForTeams/SETUP.md

 1. In the `CustomerOrdersApp` folder, create a new folder named `.cert`
 1. Copy the generated `cert.crt` and `cert.key` files to a new folder `CustomerOrdersApp/.cert`
-1. In the code editor, open the `CustomerOrdersApp/server.js` file and on this line, update the value of the `domain` const to match your FQDN if you chose something different.
+1. In the code editor, open the `CustomerOrdersApp/server.js` file and update the value of the `domain` const (located toward the top of the file) to match your FQDN if you chose something different for your domain.

 ~~~javascript
 domain = 'devappsforteams.local';